-Standard 18: Disclosure of rules, key policies and procedures, and market data
+Principle 23: Disclosure of rules, key procedures, and market data

-A securities settlement facility should have clear and comprehensive rules, policies and procedures and should provide sufficient information and data to enable participants to have an accurate understanding of the risks they incur by participating in the securities settlement facility.
-All relevant rules and key policies and procedures should be publicly disclosed.
+A securities settlement facility should have clear and comprehensive rules and procedures and should provide sufficient information to enable participants to have an accurate understanding of the risks, fees, and other material costs they incur by participating in the securities settlement facility.
+All relevant rules and key procedures should be publicly disclosed.